MichaelChoudhury/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Exploratory visualization on the data set

 The bar chart shows the data distribution of the training data.
 Each bar represents one class (traffic sign) and how many samples are in the class.
+The mapping of traffic sign names to class id can be found here: [signnames.csv](./signnames.csv)

 ![histogram](./images/histogram.png "histogram")

-The next image show some traffic sign images from the training data.
+Here are some traffic signs from the training data set.
+More can be found in the jupyter notebook.

 ![original training images](./images/training_data_raw.jpg "original training images")

 ### Design and Test a Model Architecture

-LeNet-5 implementation

 #### Preprocessing

 |original image|preprocessed image
 |----|----|
 |![original image](./images/original_image.png "original image")|![preprocessed  image](./images/preprocessed_image.png "preprocessed image")|

+#### Model Architecture

  My final model consisted of the following layers: